econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 ## Setup

-1. [Make Route 53 the DNS service for a domain you own].
+1. [Make Route 53 the DNS service for a domain you own], which will automatically be configured with a subdomain for each deployment environment.

 1. Set the following [Systems Manager parameters] (note `<Mainnet|Testnet>` should be substituted with either `Mainnet` or `Testnet`, depending on the